 Modern Berlin has become a global centre of innovation.
-It is Europe’s startup capital, having topped London in 2015 for the second time.
+It is Europe’s startup capital: Every 20 hours a new digital company is founded in Berlin.
 A total of 2,1 billion Euro were invested in local startups.
-Every 20 hours a new digital company is founded in Berlin.
 In total, 40,000 new businesses every year.
 Services and technology have become the driving factors of modern Berlin that was once a world-famous industrial city.

 Abundance of ideas and excellence in research draws many entrepreneurs and businesspeople to Berlin.
 In numbers, there are four public universities, seven schools of applied sciences and 30 private schools with 171,000 students combined.
 Numerous centres of Germany’s longstanding research institutions are located in the city: twelve Leibniz institutes, Max Planck (6), Fraunhofer (4), Helmholtz (3).